rashmisubhash/instalily-casestudy/readme.md

 - Uses dual retrieval: exact JSON/map lookups for correctness-critical data and vector search for symptom relevance, with compatibility-first filtering and heuristic reranking.
 - Generates grounded responses from retrieved context, validates post-generation, and enforces schema-safe output via Pydantic so the UI can render without defensive parsing.

-We separate decisioning (router), knowledge access (retrieval/tools), and presentation (frontend) to keep responsibilities modular and clear.
-This keeps the system extensible, new intents mean adding a handler and retrieval logic, not rebuilding the stack.
+We separate decisioning (router), knowledge access (retrieval/tools), and presentation (frontend) to keep responsibilities modular and extensible; new intents usually require adding a handler and retrieval logic, not rebuilding the stack.

 ## Query Lifecycle
 1. **Candidate extraction** - Run deterministic regex extraction for part/model IDs to capture high-precision identifiers immediately.